ueberdosis/tiptap/docs/src/docPages/api/extensions/bubble-menu.md

 ```

 ### Multiple menus
-Use multiple menus by setting an unique `key`.
+Use multiple menus by setting an unique `pluginKey`.

 ```js
 import { Editor } from '@tiptap/core'